AnalogLabs/EthereumHealthFund/README.md

 ```

 ### End Request For Service bid and determine winner (lowest bid)
-This method only establish a winner (lowest bidder) but does not transfer funds.
+This method only establishes a winner (lowest bidder) but does not transfer funds.
 ```
 bci.contract.transact(bci.tx).end_rfs_bid()